apache/hudi/rfc/rfc-46/rfc-46.md

    1. API will be returning opaque `HoodieRecord` instead of raw Avro payload

 ### Config for RecordMerger
 The RecordMerger is engine-aware.
 We provide a config called MERGER_IMPLS.
 You can set a list of RecordMerger class name to it.
-And you can set MERGER_STRATEGY which is Id of merger strategy.
-Hudi will pick RecordMergers in MERGER_IMPLS which has the same merger strategy id with MERGER_STRATEGY according to the engine type at runtime.
+And you can set MERGER_STRATEGY which is UUID of RecordMerger.
+Hudi will pick RecordMergers in MERGER_IMPLS which has the same MERGER_STRATEGY according to the engine type at runtime.

 ### Public Api in HoodieRecord
 Because we implement different types of records, we need to implement functionality similar to AvroUtils in HoodieRecord for different data(avro, InternalRow, RowData).